bobjuventus/promise/README.rst

 just the extensions that are absolutely necessary for using promises in Python.

-Its fully compatible with the `Promises/A+ spec <http://promises-aplus.github.io/promises-spec/>`__
+This was forked to make it fully compatible with the `Promises/A+ spec <http://promises-aplus.github.io/promises-spec/>`__

+On completion of `promises PR #20 <https://github.com/syrusakbary/promises/pull/20>`__, maintenence for this fork will be dropped.

 |travis| |pypi| |coveralls|